This year, enjoy art exhibitions, concerts and theatre from the comfort of your home or device in addition to live events.

 Whether you want to perform, perfect your art or earn a degree, you’ll find boundless opportunities to explore the arts at Harper.
 With our Associate in Arts and Fine Arts degrees, transfer programs, certificates, credit classes and private study offerings, you can study art, fashion, graphic arts, literature, music, theatre and more.
 You’ll learn firsthand from working artists and professionals in state-of-the-art facilities and studios.
 Visit our Art and Design page.

-Submit your artwork for a gallery exhibit, see your fashion designs on the runway, or get published in our literary magazine.
+Submit your artwork for a gallery exhibit, see your fashion designs on the runway, or get published in our award-winning literary magazine, Point of View.
 Join a music ensemble, audition for a theater production, or find your voice with our award-winning Speech and Debate Team, the radio station, WHCM 88.3 FM, read or contribute to the student-run newspaper The Harbinger.

 Monday to Thursday